shadman-shahid/shadman-shahid.github.io/_pages/about.md

 ---

-I am currently serving as a Lecturer at BRAC University, Dhaka in the Department of Computer Science and Engineering.
+I am currently serving as a contractual Lecturer at BRAC University, Dhaka in the Department of Computer Science and Engineering.
 I teach **CSE251: Electronic Devices and Circuits**, **CSE250: Circuits and Electronics** and **CSE350: Digital Electronics and Pulse Techniques**.
 However, my research focus lies in <span style="color:purple;">nanophotonics and machine learning</span>.

 <!-- I am currently looking for graduate positions in labs focusing on **<span style="font-size: 16px;">nanophotonics, active plasmonics and non-linear optics</span>**.
 For my Master's thesis, I am working on enhancing non-linear optical phenomenon with active plasmonics.   -->